vitor-fernandes/xorc/README.md

 # xorc
-XORC is a Script to Encrypt Files with a Password using the XOR Logic
+XORC is a Simple Script to Encrypt Files with a Password using the XOR Logic